indre-idenfy/Documentation/pages/ios-sdk.md

 ## Changelog
 All updates will be written in this section.

-Our SDK versioning comforms to [Semantic Versioning 2.0.0](https://semver.org/).
+Our SDK versioning conforms to [Semantic Versioning 2.0.0](https://semver.org/).

-The structure of our changes follow practises from [keep a changelog](https://keepachangelog.com/en/1.0.0/).
+The structure of our changes follow practices from [keep a changelog](https://keepachangelog.com/en/1.0.0/).

-## [2.0.0] - 2020-05-04
+## [3.0.0] - 2020-05-29

 ### Added:
-* Support for French, Italian and German languages.
+* Idenfy V2 SDK flow has been released!

 ### Changed:
-* Removed previously deprecated UIWebView references from Storyboard.
-If custom storyboard was used for initializing SDK it will cause a **runtime crash**, because of UIWebView presence in the **FaceCameraViewController**.
-After upgrading the SDK, remove UIWebView reference in the **FaceCameraViewController**.

-    No changes are needed if UIWebView is already removed from custom Idenfy.storyboard.

-* Renamed withCustomsStoryboard -> withCustomLocalStoryboard initialization method.
+* Liveliness feature has been updated to V8!
+Please, update your current liveliness implementation as soon as possible.
+The only changes are related to UI customization.
+More about this here.

 ## Getting started